brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 Using the ratio above, 3kHz corresponds to an `apeak` of 7,430 and 5kHz corresponds to 11,100.
 In dBFS terms this means that 3kHz is -12 dBFS peak and 5kHz is -9 dBFS peak.
 (NOTE: This squares with the advice that career TV broadcast engineer Dan Brown W1DAN once gave me: "always leave around 10dB of headroom.")

+Now going back to the official ASL guidance: _"be sure that the average level does not go past the 3KHz point ..."_.
+This meter measures peak, so we shouldn't confuse the -12dBFS level (3kHz) with average in the RMS sense.
+For a pure tone the -12dBFS peak point would correspond to a -15dB RMS level, but we're not dealing with pure tones usually so I'm not sure how to translate the guidance around the 3kHz point into RMS dBFS.
+Suggestions welcomed.

 ## TX 55553 Parrot